Best of The Chobe

 We firmly believe that The Chobe is one of the best wildlife photography destinations in Southern Africa – if not the whole continent.

 With the completion of the Pangolin Chobe Hotel in 2018, we can now offer the most comprehensive Chobe photographic experience on land as well as the river in one simple and great value itinerary.
-Three nights at the Pangolin Mobile Camp and then three more at the Pangolin Chobe Hotel.
+Three nights onboard The Pangolin Voyager Houseboat and then three more at the Pangolin Chobe Hotel.